 A lecture course dealing with such topics as the physical basis of the periodic system, complex inorganic compounds, and the nature of the chemical bond.
-Three lectures per week Proposition C. tures per week.
+Three lectures per week.
 Prerequisite: Chemistry 1A-1B.
 Recommended Chemistry 110A-110B.
+Spring (3)

 144A-144B.
 Principles of Chemical Engineering